GHS Safety Data Sheets Training – [Complete Video Kit]

 Do your employees need Safety Data Sheets Training?
 If so, then this training package is for you!
-Safety data sheets are an important part of the GHS or Globally Harmonized System of classification and labelling of hazardous chemicals.
-This Safety Data Sheet Training goes through each of the 16 sections of the SDS and will teach your employees the following important concepts:
+Safety data sheets are an important part of the GHS or Globally Harmonized System of Classification and labelling of hazardous chemicals.
+This Safety Data Sheet Training goes through each of the 16 sections of the SDS and will teach your employees the ins and outs of GHS.

-- What is one of the main sources of information about hazard materials?
-(Well, of course that would be the Safety Data Sheets and that’s why it is so important for employees to understand how to read, interpret and use the SDS’s)
+- What is one of the main sources of information about hazardous materials?
+(Well, of course, that would be the Safety Data Sheets, and that’s why it is so important for employees to understand how to read, interpret and use the SDS’s)

 - Are Safety Data Sheets the same thing as a MSDS or Material Safety Data Sheets?